MLB Odds: Angels - Orioles Prediction, Pick, How To Watch

 Why The Orioles Could Cover The Spread

+Austin Hays has also been hitting right-handed pitching well this year.
+He is hitting .321 against righties with three home runs and nine RBIs.
+He is now hitting .300 for the season, although he is a little down in May.
+Hays is hitting just .270 in May with ten strikeouts and only two RBIs.
+Last night broke his seven-game hitting streak and he will be looking to get a new one going tonight.

+Dean Kremer will bring his 4-1 record to the mound in this one.
+On the year he has an ERA of 4.97.
+His last two starts have been wonderful.
+He has given up just one run in a combined 12 innings of work.
+His WHIP in the two starts has combined for a total of 1.00.
+Even more, he has done that against the Braves and Rays, two top-quality offensive units.
+He should be able to repeat the effort today against the Angels.

-The Orioles are finding ways to win against some of the best teams.
-The bullpen has been great, giving up just two runs in 9.1 innings of work against the Rays.
+The bullpen has also been great.
+Recently the bullpen gave up just two runs in 9.1 innings of work against the Rays.
 Against the Pirates over the weekend, it was two runs in nine innings of work.
-This year the bullpen has been one of the best in baseball.
+Last night it was just one run in 5.2 innings of work.
 Felix Bautista leads the team in saves, while Yennir Cano has been nearly untouchable.
 He has pitched 19.2 innings of scoreless baseball so far this year.
 The bullpen is top five in ERA, FIP, and WAR this year.

-Charged with getting the game to the bullpen will be Grayson Rodriguez.
-He is currently 2-0 with a 5.08 ERA.
-The Orioles have won five of the six games he has started, and last time out it was 5.2 innings giving up two solo home runs in a win.
-Rodriguez has seen his strikeout numbers decline in his last two starts.
-He was averaging over one strikeout per innings in April, but that dropped in May.
-If he can get that back, this will be an amazing pitcher’s duel.

-The Orioles have not scored a ton of runs as of late, but do have the guys to make it happen.
-Adley Rutschman is hitting .287 this year while driving in 22 runs.
-This month has been great for the on-base percentage.
-His one base percentage in May is sitting at .420, and he has drawn a walk in all but three games this month.
-Jorge Mateo is going in the opposite direction though.
-He is hitting just .105 this month and has seen his batting average drop 70 points.
-He has just one hit in his last six games, but if he can turn that around, the lineup will produce some runs.

 Final Angels-Orioles Prediction & Pick